ZAHRAHUSAINKHALAF/CapstoneProject/README.md

 ## DATA HANDLING
 began by inspecting the dataset for inconsistent or misplaced values across all columns.
 Based on this initial assessment I deleted some rows and also I removed certain columns that offered limited analytical value.
 These included:

-🚙 seller and offerType, as they contained only one unique value and lacked variability
+🚙 **seller and offerType** : as they contained only one unique value and lacked variability

-🚙 abtest, since its purpose remained unclear even after reviewing the data dictionary
+🚙 **abtest**: since its purpose remained unclear even after reviewing the data dictionary

 To enhance the dataset’s analytical depth, I introduced two new columns:

-🚙 Timeframe : the number of days between when the ad was created and when it was last seen online
+🚙 **Timeframe** : the number of days between when the ad was created and when it was last seen online

-🚙 carAge : the difference between the year the crawling was conducted and the car’s registration year
+🚙 **carAge** : the difference between the year the crawling was conducted and the car’s registration year

 I also developed additional measures to support deeper insights:

-🚙 DamageRate : the proportion of vehicles with unrepaired damage, calculated per brand
+🚙 **DamageRate** : the proportion of vehicles with unrepaired damage, calculated per brand

-🚙 MedianPrice : the median listing price for the vehicles
+🚙 **MedianPrice** : the median listing price for the vehicles

 Data cleaning steps included standardizing inconsistent value names and filtering the dataset to retain only reasonably qualified car listings.
 Specifically, I limited:

-🚙 yearOfRegistration to the range 1950–2016
+🚙 **yearOfRegistration to the range 1950–2016**

-🚙 powerPS to 30–500 horsepower
+🚙 **powerPS to 30–500 horsepower**

-🚙 price to between €100 and €100,000
+🚙 **price to between €100 and €100,000**

 ## MAIN ANALYSIS AND FINDINGS